Contractor insurance requirements

 The term 'insurable value' is the amount which represents the reasonable cost of having the work carried out by a licensed contractor on the basis that all materials are to be supplied by the contractor - whether or not the work is carried out on this basis.

-- Insurance premium table - for new home constructions - from 28 October 2016
+- Insurance premium table - for new home constructions from 1 July 2017 (PDF)

-- Insurance premium table - for alterations, additions and swimming pools - from 28 October 2106.
+- Insurance premium table - for alterations, additions and swimming pools from 1 July 2017 (PDF)

 Insuring multiple dwellings

-In general, you must pay a premium for each individual residence being built, repaired or renovated.
+In general, you must pay a premium for each individual residential unit being built, repaired or renovated.

 To calculate the amount, divide the contract value by the number of units.
-Use the formula on page 2 of the Insurance Notification Form - for contracts signed before Oct 28 2016 (PDF) or Insurance Notification Form - for contracts signed on or after Oct 28 2016 (PDF).
+Use the formula on page 2 of the Insurance Notification Form.

-However, please note that, in relation to the following work carried out for a body corporate on common property on a multiple dwelling, the insurance premium is based on the value of the work:
+However, please note that, in relation to the following work carried out for a body corporate on common property on a multiple dwelling, the insurance premium is based on the value of the work, not the number of residential units:

 - Solid plastering